UBER AND LYFT CAR ACCIDENTS IN CALIFORNIA: THE ULTIMATE LAW GUIDE

 Be careful.
 You might not have coverage from your personal policy, or your TNC’s policy.
 This can be a problem even if someone else hits you.
 In California, Proposition 213 (codified as Civil Code Section 3333.4) limits your recovery in car accident cases if you do not carry valid insurance.
 If you are injured by someone else in a car accident, and do not carry valid insurance coverage the exact moment you are injured, you can only recover medical expenses (and other actual costs).
 You cannot recover any money for pain, suffering, inconvenience, disability, loss of enjoyment of life, or any other non-economic damage.
 This significantly limits your recovery if you are severely injured.
 If you are a driver for a TNC, it is best to review the actual policy to see if coverage can be excluded here.
 It’ll be interesting to see when this inevitably happens.

-The Law Office of Joseph Dang can help you through the confusion and legal mess that follows a serious car accident involving Uber, Lyft or other TNC’s here in California.
+Our attorneys can help you through the confusion and legal mess that follows a serious car accident involving a Ridshare or TNC car here in California.
 If you have any questions do not hesitate to give us a call or fill out a form.